Robert Bingham (writer): Career

 After graduating from Columbia, his fiction and non-fiction appeared in The New Yorker, and he worked for two years as a reporter for the Cambodia Daily.
 He wrote the short story collection Pure Slaughter Value and the novel Lightning on the Sun.

 Personal life

-Bingham died of a heroin overdose at age 33 on November 28, 1999, six months after marrying Vanessa Scharven Chase, daughter of Theodore Chase Jr, professor of biochemistry at Cook College, Rutgers University a Harvard graduate art historian, and five months before the publication of his novel.
+Bingham died of a heroin overdose at age 33 on November 28, 1999, six months after marrying Harvard graduate art historian Vanessa Scharven Chase, daughter of Theodore Chase Jr., professor of biochemistry at Cook College, Rutgers University and five months before the publication of his novel.

 Bingham was a close friend of musician Stephen Malkmus; Malkmus played a show at Bingham's wedding, and served as an usher at his funeral.
 The title of "Church on White," a song from Malkmus's debut album, Stephen Malkmus, refers to Bingham's old New York City address.

 Bingham was also a friend of the late poet/musician David Berman (leader of the band Silver Jews); the song "Death Of An Heir of Sorrows", from Silver Jews' 2001 album Bright Flight, is an elegy for Bingham.